 Ketamine: Low intravenous doses of ketamine can rapidly reduce suicidal thoughts even in patients with otherwise treatment-resistant depression in both major depressive and bipolar disorders (Wilkinson et al., 2018) and led to a greater reduction in suicidal thoughts than low-doses of the sedative midazolam (Grunebaum et al., 2018).
 Reduction in suicidal thoughts after ketamine lasted as long as 6 weeks, with additional improvements in depressed mood and fatigue.
 Intranasal esketamine requires 2 hours of monitoring before discharge.

-Clozapine: Approximately 50% of patients who have schizophrenia or schizoaffective disorder attempt suicide, and about 10% die of suicide.
+Clozapine: Approximately 50% of patients who have schizophrenia or schizoaffective disorder attempt suicide.
+Estimates suggest that about 5%–10% die of suicide (Meltzer et al., 2003; Palmer et al., 2005).
 Clozapine is the only medication approved by the FDA for “reducing suicidal behavior” and only in patients diagnosed with schizophrenia.
-In general, clozapine is used for patients with schizophrenia or schizoaffective disorder who have not been helped by other medications or who have tried to kill themselves and are likely to try again, regardless of their previous responses to treatment.
-Clozapine is only available through a restricted distribution and monitoring program to limit risks of potentially lethal aganulocytosis.
+In general, clozapine is used for patients with schizophrenia or schizoaffective disorder who have not been helped by other treatments or who have tried to kill themselves and are likely to try again, regardless of their previous responses to treatment.
+Clozapine is available only through a restricted distribution and monitoring program to limit risks of potentially lethal aganulocytosis.